DiscountingCashFlows/readthedocs/docs/source/functions.rst

 A watchlist item or a notification item does not need to print messages or show charts and tables, because nobody is going to see them anyway.

-The only purpose of watches and notifications is to evaluate a given model and show an estimated value.
-When the code has reached an estimated value, it can stop right there and return.
+The only purpose of watches and notifications is to evaluate a given valuation model and show an estimated value.
+When the code has reached an estimated value, it can stop right away and return.

 Arguments of ``_StopIfWatch(value, currency)``